LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 # Fundamentals of Data Analysis Tasks 2020

-### Summary of Assignment  ???Describe the solutions?????
+### Summary of Assignment

-This repository contains my Fundamentals of data Alaysis Assignment 2020.
+This repository contains my Fundamentals of Data Alaysis Assignment 2020.
 It looks at 4 individual tasks.
+Task 1 looks at a python function called counts.
+The second task is a python function that stimulates rolling dice.  task 3 stimulates a coin flip and task for looks at Simpson's Paradox.

 #### Task 1

 Write a Python function called counts that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.

 #### Task 2